Previous Post: Canoeing Lake Nipigon From Windigo Bay To Echo Rock

 - it is heavily covered with lichen

-- it has more graffiti in the vicinity than almost any other pictograph site we have been to.
+- it has more graffiti in the vicinity than any other pictograph site we have been to.

 The one thing we did not note was a pictograph!